 - a.
 Bonds issued to pay final judgments and court-approved settlements when the issuer is unable to pay the judgment from other funds. - b.
 See Texas Government Code, Chapter 1507. - 3.
-Tax note tool for alleviating short-term cash flow needs.31 - a.
+Tax note tool for alleviating short-term cash flow needs.35 - a.
 Paid from tax revenue received in the following fiscal years. - b.
 Can be used to pay for public improvements. - 4.
-Refunding bonds tool for refinancing short-term or long-term debt.32 - a.
+Refunding bonds tool for refinancing short-term or long-term debt.36 - a.
 Documentation similar to that of COs but no publication of notice is required. - b.
 Often used to consolidate several short-term notes. - c.
-No election required.
+No election required. - According to the recent federal Tax Cuts and Jobs Act, governmental issuers are unable to issue tax-exempt advance refunding bonds beginning January 1, 2018.
+Advance refunding bonds are bonds issued more than 90 days before the redemption of the refunded bonds.